GSA-TTS/identity-handbook/_articles/appdev-ruby-worker-jobs.md

 ### Server-Side Encryption

 The server stores job arguments in RDS.
-The Ruby code encrypts arguments that contain PII using the same encryption to encode a session: AES-256-GCM inside of and AWS KMS.
+The Ruby code encrypts arguments that contain PII using the same encryption to encode a session: AES-256-GCM inside of an AWS KMS-encrypted message.
 The AES key is the application's `session_encryption_key`, stored with the application secrets.

 ### Logging